Demerit points

 What happens if I currently have no demerit points and remain demerit point free over the 12 months – will I get an extra demerit point removed as a reward?

-No – the trial does not affect drivers who have no active demerit points.
+- No – the trial does not affect drivers who have no active demerit points.
 Those drivers will not receive any point credits.

-Do I need to register to be a part of the trial?
+Did I need to register to be a part of the trial?

-At the completion of the 12-month trial period, Transport will identify those eligible for removal of a demerit point.
+- Transport will identify those eligible for removal of a demerit point.
 This may take up to 10 months to complete.

-How will Transport identify which licence holders qualify to have one demerit point removed at the end of the trial?
+How will Transport identify which licence holders qualify to have one demerit point removed at the end of the first trial?

-The Road Transport Act previously did not permit the removal of a demerit point unless it had been added to the register in error.
+- The Road Transport Act previously did not permit the removal of a demerit point unless it had been added to the register in error.

-Additional Information
+Additional Information –

 - It can take some time for offences to be notified to Transport.
 For example, camera detected offences can take some time to be added to a persons’ driving record.